unt-libraries/django-major-event-log/README.md

     $ python manage.py createsuperuser

-which will guide you through creating a super-user with login credentials that you can use on the admin portion of the app.
+which will guide you through creating a superuser with login credentials that you can use on the admin portion of the app.
 Now you should have a development environment where you can see all the source code and check out the app using Django's development server.
 To do so, simply execute the following from the